AndyM2013/twitter_distributed_source_kafka/README.md

 <a href="https://www.youtube.com/watch?v=vlvtqp44xoQ
 " target="_blank"><img src="images/Twitter-API-Key-video-screen-shot.jpg" border="10" /></a>

-After create this Twitter connector, we can see a new connector named "source-twitter-distributed" with a twitter icon pointing to a Kafka icon.
+After creating this Twitter connector, we can see a new connector named "source-twitter-distributed" with a twitter icon pointing to a Kafka icon.

 <img src="images/landoop-new-connector-config.jpg" width="800">